V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 * Run the small wires through the wire keeper first
 * Then run the stepper wires to hold them all in.
 * If you are having a hard time do not pry the tab, simply push the wires in with your pulley allen key or a flat head screwdriver.
+* If you have any sort of wire covering on your stepper wires you will need to remove them. (some international direct kits)

 ---